Handy Home Improvement Tips From DIY Expert Jo Behari

 Sugru is a great way to attach things to tiles without drilling.
 The tiling in our bathroom was reasonably new.
 We were still deciding on a larger shelving unit near the bath but in the meantime needed something to hold all the soap and shampoo bottles.

-I attached this simple bathroom caddy using 1 pack of white Sugru as it holds up to 2kilos.
-After 24 hours I loaded it up and it stayed stuck beautifully.
+I attached this simple bathroom caddy using one single-use pack of white Sugru, as it holds up to 2kg.
+After 24 hours, I loaded it up and it stayed stuck beautifully.

 The best bit is knowing that if we decide on a bigger unit, I can remove this smaller caddy with a sharp knife, without damaging any of our tiles.